 Other metadata deliverables included Esri shapefiles of the ground control and QA/QC points and delivery tile index.
 A georeferenced, polygonal representation of the detailed extents of each acquired lidar swath was produced as a polygon feature class in an Esri file geodatabase.
 A height separation raster was produced in GeoTIFF format.
-Inter-swath and intra-swath test results were provided in Esri shapefile format.
+Inter-swath and intra-swath test results were provided in Esri shapefile format delivered with Lot 8 QL1.